top of page

 As Web3 is still in its early stages, it’s still taking shape and is yet to be fully defined.
 However, some core concepts are already defined and categorized under four central aspects:

-• 3D visualization and interactive presentation - the looks are changing immensely, moving towards a 3D environment that incorporates augmented and virtual reality.
+The looks are changing immensely, moving towards a 3D environment that incorporates augmented and virtual reality.
 This area is often referred to as the Metaverse, an area currently being developed for 3D video games and a 3D work environment.
 This aims to improve the UI and UX, making the experience immersive and more intuitive.

-• Blockchain and cryptocurrencies - leverage data ownership, online economics, and a decentralized environment to unlock the ability to put information on-chain, create a digital identity, and tokenize assets without the need for a centralized entity, and therefore a point of failure.
+Leverage data ownership, online economics, and a decentralized environment to unlock the ability to put information on-chain, create a digital identity, and tokenize assets without the need for a centralized entity, and therefore a point of failure.

-• Semantic markup - the ability of AI machine learning to understand over time the content and data created by humans, not only understanding in absolute terms but being able to understand in context and in different scenarios that might change the meaning of certain words.
+The ability of AI machine learning to understand over time the content and data created by humans, not only understanding in absolute terms but being able to understand in context and in different scenarios that might change the meaning of certain words.

-• Artificial intelligence - is crucial in turning human-made content into a format that machines can understand.
-Currently, an example of this is customer service chatbots.
 Still, with time artificial intelligence AI will learn how to improve itself, adding additional functionalities and reducing the work needed by humans for its further development.

-Top 5 Web 3.0 Applications
+Top 5 Web3 Applications

-To understand the practical value of web3, it's important to review the top web3 applications available in the market.
-These applications play a significant role in shaping the growth of web3 in the future.
+To understand the practical value of Web3, it's important to review the top Web3 applications available in the market.
+These applications play a significant role in shaping the growth of Web3 in the future.
 Web3 apps cater to a variety of use cases, ranging from browsers to gaming and social media.

-Here are some of the best web3 applications that you should keep an eye on in 2023:
+Here are some of the best Web3 applications that you should keep an eye on in 2023:

-1. Everledger
+Everledger

-Everledger is one of the first examples of web3 apps that come to mind.
+Everledger is one of the first examples of Web3 apps that come to mind.
 It is a distributed digital global registry that offers a unique record to each user.
 With Everledger, users can store data in the cloud and access it flexibly.

 The primary application of Everledger is to provide strong safeguards against fraud.
 It helps in tracking the use of valuable assets such as diamonds, gold, and wine throughout their journey in the global supply chain.
 Customers can scan the Everledger sticker to ensure that they purchase authentic products.
 The app ensures safety against fraud without using personal data or complicated passwords.

-2. Brave Browser
+Brave Browser

-Brave Browser is a popular web3 application that provides ad-blocking and privacy-enhancing features on mobile devices.
+Brave Browser is a popular Web3 application that provides ad-blocking and privacy-enhancing features on mobile devices.
 It has become a preferred alternative to other popular browsers such as Mozilla Firefox and Google Chrome.

 Brave Browser is one of the most secure browsers, leveraging blockchain technology to safeguard user privacy.
 The browser interrupts unwanted ads and trackers and enables users to monetize their data in return for Brave tokens.

-3. Beaker Browser
+Beaker Browser

-Beaker Browser is an open-source and free browser for web 3 currently under development at Blue Link Labs.
+Beaker Browser is an open-source and free browser for Web3 currently under development at Blue Link Labs.
 It is a peer-to-peer web browser that allows users to publish web apps and websites from the browser itself.

-Beaker Browser is one of the best web3 applications for usability, as it eliminates the need for setting up and maintaining separate servers.
+Beaker Browser is one of the best Web3 applications for usability, as it eliminates the need for setting up and maintaining separate servers.
 Users don't have to worry about hosting their content on third-party servers, thereby improving security.

-4. Decentraland
+Decentraland

 Decentraland is a virtual world that has gained a lot of hype in the metaverse or the future of web3.
 The online virtual world allows users to meet, interact, socialize, and play games with other users.
 Decentraland revolves around the customization of virtual parcels of land and creating new experiences.